TomisinJ/bank-tech-test/README.md

 MVP:

 As a user,
-So that I know how much money I have
+So that I know my bank balance
-I want to view my bank balance
+I want to view my statement

 As a user,
 So that I can save my money